 210 235 matchups are left (21%).
-The dispersions of the velocities with the full matchups or the most pertinent matchups are shown in Figure 30 (top left and right side respectively), showing a better fit and correlation (top right plot) when the matchups are chosen closer together.
-However, this is not the case between filtered drifters and C3S data.
-Is it because C3S data are first interpolated on drifter location and then collocated thus accumulating positioning errors?
-Or maybe scales representations are too different in the two datasets.
-C3S data tends to underestimate the velocities compared to drifter data (with a gain at 0.64, see the equation of the fit in bottom right figure).
-The geographical data distribution still has a similar spread as shown in Figure 31, but both show a lack of data in the southern Pacific Ocean.
+The dispersions of the velocities with the full matchups or the most pertinent matchups are shown in Figure 30 and Figure 29 (top left and right side respectively), showing a better fit and correlation (top right plot) when the matchups are chosen closer together.

 Figure 30. velocity dispersion between across track drifter and S3B altimeter velocity with full matchups (top left) and matchups less than 20 km and 3 days apart (top right).
 Only 21% of the data from left figure are present on right figure.
 The dash line represents the identity line, and the solid grey line the linear regression between drifter and altimetry derived geostrophic velocity anomalies.
 The bottom figures are the same as the top one, except for S3B replaced by C3S.